 They have online customer support, but how they engage with their customers differs.
 They created a Facebook group of 65K+ members where people can interact with each other, ask questions, and give feedback.
 And the company’s team is always active in the community, helping people and answering their questions.

-It is a great way to engage with customers because it shows that you are interested in helping them and are willing to go above and beyond to provide support.
+It is a great way to engage with consumers because it shows that you are interested in helping them and are willing to go above and beyond to provide support.

 Create Exclusive Offers